-Do not insert your fingers between the lamp and the projector.
-The sharp edges inside the projector may cause injuries

-- 4. Disconnect the lamp connector.

-- 5. Loosen the screw(s) that secure the inner lamp.

-- 6. Lift the handle so that it stands up.

-- 7. Use the handle to slowly pull the lamp out of the projector.
+- Do not insert your fingers between the lamp and the projector.
+The sharp edges inside the projector may cause injuries. - 4.
+Loosen the screws that secure the lamp. - 5.
+Lift the handle so that it stands up.
+Use the handle to slowly pull the lamp out of the projector.

-- Pulli brok

-• Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector.

-- Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
-The sharp edges inside the projector may cause injuries.
-If you touch the optical components inside, it could cause color unevenness and distortion of the projected images. - 8.
-As shown in the figure, insert the new lamp.
-Align the lamp connector and 2 sharp points with the projector and push the lamp a bit into the locked position. - 9.
-Insert the lamp connector. - 10.
-Tighten the screw(s) that secures the lamp. - II.
-Ensure the handle is fully laid flat and locked in place. - Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw. - 12.
-Replace the lamp cover on the projector.
+- Pulling it too quickly may cause the lamp to break and scatter broken glass in the projector. - Do not place the lamp in locations where water might splash on it, children can reach it, or near flammable materials. - Do not insert your hands into the projector after the lamp is removed.
+If you touch the optical components inside, it could cause color unevenness and distortion of the projected images.

+- 6. Insert the new lamp into the lamp compartment and make sure it fits in the projector. - 7.
+Tighten the screws that secure the lamp.

+- Do not over tighten the screws. - 8.
+Ensure the handle is fully laid flat and locked in place. - 9.
+Replace the lamp cover by sliding it into place.
-13. Tighten the screw that secures the lamp cover.

-• Loose screw may cause a bad connection, which could result in malfunction.

-- Do not over tighten the screw. - 14. .Connect the power and restart the projector.
+- 10. Tighten the screw that secures the lamp cover. - Loose screw may cause a bad connection, which could result in malfunction. - Do not over tighten the screw. - II.
+Restart the projector.